mohit7386/CodingIn_Java/Code/Readme.md

 In java, break statement is used when working with any kind of a loop or a switch statement.
 It breaks out of the loop or a switch statement and returns the control to the main body of the program.
 In the case of nested loops, it breaks the inner loop and control is returned to the outer loop.

+Note-
+In Java, the break statement is used to exit from loops (like for, while, or do-while loops) or switch statements.
+It is not used to exit from the main method directly.

 Example:

 public class JavaBreak {